ibm-cloud-docs/vmwaresolutions/vmonic/manage-scc.md

 # Managing security and compliance with VMware Solutions
 {: #manage-scc}

-With VMware® Solutions, you can integrate with the {{site.data.keyword.compliance_short}} to manage security and compliance for your organization.
+With {{site.data.keyword.cloud}} VMware® Solutions, you can integrate with the {{site.data.keyword.compliance_short}} to manage security and compliance for your organization.
 {: shortdesc}

 With the {{site.data.keyword.compliance_short}}, you can monitor for controls that pertain to your VMware Solutions infrastructure and workloads.